Summer Clerk, Bell Gully

 There are no legal robots at Bell Gully.
 Everyone is very unique and in my experience Bell Gully do a great job at selecting people with a range of different interests and hobbies.
 It makes for a great office environment and a collegial working style.

 What has been your favourite experience at Bell Gully so far?

 Attending client meetings was my favourite experience at Bell Gully.
-Being able to witness how the Partners and solicitors engaged with clients made me appreciate the skills of the people at the firm.
-I also felt incredibly involved and valued in the process despite me being a Summer clerk.
+Being able to witness how the Partners and lawyers engaged with clients made me appreciate the skills of the people at the firm.
+I also felt incredibly involved and valued in the process despite me being a Summer Intern.

 What would your advice to students be who are wishing to apply to Bell Gully?

 Be yourself.
 You will only be doing yourself a disservice if you try to put on a façade to anyone at Bell Gully.
 All things going well, you will be working with these people every day and in that case they will figure out your character soon enough.
 Everyone at the firm has a value to contribute to the team, and all contributions are embraced and celebrated.
 Good luck!

 “We constantly invest in our culture and create an environment where our people feel comfortable and can give their best.
 The firm implements work-life policies to provide greater flexibility and to assist staff to achieve balance and manage their responsibilities at home and at work.“

 Bell Gully work with many leading New Zealand and international companies, including Air New Zealand, ANZ, ASB, Auckland Transport, Contact Energy, Crown Infrastructure Partners, Downer EDI, First Sentier Investors, Fletcher Building, Frucor Beverages, Genesis Energy, Te Rūnanga o Ngāi Tahu, PwC, SkyCity, Stride Property, Waikato-Tainui, Vodafone and Xero.